muloka/rite/README.md

 Obtain free API keys from [https://ritetag.com/developer/dashboard](https://ritetag.com/developer/dashboard)

-Then save keys in `rite-config.json`
+Then save keys in `rite-config.json` and place it in your home folder.

 #### API Limits